tomarp/auditory_stimulation/exp_survey.md

 ---

 ### **Section 3: Cognitive Load and Emotional State**
-1. **How would you rate your overall cognitive load during the experiment?**
+1. **How would you rate your overall cognitive load during this session?**
    - Scale:
      - 1: Very Low
      - 2: Somewhat Low